 Experience and qualifications

-I began my counselling training in 1990 (person centred) and after qualifying as a Relate couples counsellor in 1997, a young people's counsellor in 2000 and then gaining a Diploma in psychosexual therapy in 2001, I worked for many years with couples, individuals, children and families in a variety of settings such as schools, NHS and Relate Centres/outposts.
+I began my counselling training in 1990 (person centred) and after qualifying as a Relate couples counsellor in 1997, a young people's counsellor in 2000 and then gaining a Diploma in psychosexual therapy in 2001, I worked for many years with couples, individuals, children, young people and families in a variety of settings such as schools, NHS and Relate Centres/outposts.
 I have had lots of additional training since qualifying in bereavement, anxiety, relational trauma and domestic abuse.

-Since then I have worked in private practice, in schools (primary, secondary and sixth form) and at the University of Huddersfield where I was a dyslexia tutor.
+Since then I have worked in private practice, in schools (primary, secondary and sixth form) and at the University of Huddersfield where I worked with students with dyslexic tendencies.

 I took a break to fulfil a personal dream of gaining an English/Creative Writing degree and returned to counselling full time in 2014, working for Relate and establishing a private practice in the Huddersfield area and qualifying as a Clinical Supervisor in 2015.

 How I work

 My approach to counselling is integrative, which is reflected in a deeply held view that therapy is at its most effective when it respects and matches our individual needs.